NTIA/p528-gui/README.md

 # Rec ITU-R P.528 GUI #

-This code repository contains a Graphical User Interface (GUI) frontend to the [U.S. Reference Implementation](https://github.com/NTIA/p528) of Rec ITU-R P.528.
+This code repository contains a Graphical User Interface (GUI) frontend to the [U.S. Reference Implementation](https://github.com/NTIA/p528) of Recommendation ITU-R P.528.
 It allows a user to set input parameters and generate a loss-versus-distance curve with modes of propagation (Line-of-Sight, Diffraction, and Troposcatter) identified.

 ## Inputs ##